Actindo-AG/Documentation/Fulfillment/UserInterface/03b_PackageTypes.md

 - *Max value*
   If desired, the maximal monetary value allowed for the package type can be edited.
   - [ADD PRICE]
     Click this button to edit the base price and scale prices.
-The *Edit price* window is displayed, see [Edit price](#edit-price).
+The *Edit price* window is displayed, see [Edit price](#edit-price_1).
   - *Base price*
+    Base price defined for the product.
 This field is read-only and can only be edited in the *Edit price* window.
   - *Current price range*
+    Price range defined for the product.
 This field is read-only and can only be edited in the *Edit price* window.
   - *Scale prices*
+    Scale prices defined for the product.
 This field is read-only and can only be edited in the *Edit price* window.

 [comment]: <> (Stimmt das so?
 Check)